This SEO audit guide was written to help creatives, webmasters, SEO specialists, and business owners alike.

 Let’s optimize your site to gain rank and organic traffic together.

-We will crawl your site and take a representative audit of interior web pages, not just your homepage.
+We’ll then crawl your site and take a representative audit of interior (child) web pages, not just your homepage.

 This will help you determine technical website issues Google knows about.